sanjeevkomma/DevOps/Kubernetes.md

 * Container runs inside the Pod
 * Pod provides grouping for Containers
 * As soon as we deploy app / image into Kubernetes, it creates new Replica Set
-* Kubernetes uses deployment strategy called "Rolling updates" to make sure Zeor downtime deployments
+* Kubernetes uses deployment strategy called "Rolling updates" to make sure Zero downtime deployments
 * The rolling update strategy is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime
 * Rolling update strategy means that It updates one Pod ( Pod instance ) at a time.
 It launches new Pod for V2 version, then it reduces no of Pods for V1 version and then increases no of Pods for V2 version and so on
 * In Kubernetes, instance means Pod instance